 1. Design of the Structure: Design forms a key aspect in the construction of PEB.
 The steel frames to be used in a particular structure is extensively designed and fabricated through software in a company.
-This design involves the use of meticulous design software giving no room for any error or change in the structural frames.
+This design involves the use of meticulous design software, leaving no room for any error or change in the structural frames.

-2. Construction of Foundation: It involves the conventional construction practice of site clearance and building of concrete foundations.
+2. Construction of Foundations: It involves the conventional construction practice of site clearance and the building of concrete foundations.

-Usually, shallow isolated foundations are preferred for a PEB since the self-weight of the superstructure is very less.
-Areas like coastal zones pile foundations are laid but the depth of the pile is less when compared to the conventional concrete structures.
-They often prefer to lay a flat slab base of PCC below the pedestal to prevent its direct contact with the soil.
+Usually, shallow, isolated foundations are preferred for a PEB since the self-weight of the superstructure is very low.
+In areas like coastal zones, pile foundations are laid, but the depth of the pile is less when compared to conventional concrete structures.
+They often prefer to lay a flat slab base of PCC below the pedestal to prevent direct contact with the soil.
 The columns of the superstructure are bolted to the pedestal.

 3. Erection of Steel Frames: In the next step, the steel columns and beams are bolted together.
-The grade of steel used varies based on the structural requirement.
-For instance, if it is a one storey building then the thickness of the steel provided can be less but for a warehouse thickness to be provided increases.
+The grade of steel used varies based on the structural requirements.
+For instance, if it is a one-story building, then the thickness of the steel provided can be less, but for a warehouse, the thickness to be provided increases.

-4. Construction of Walls on all sides: Building the walls is the final step in the construction of a PEB.
-Usually, for a PEB the walls are built with a different range of materials like granite, fibre cement insulated panels, insulated steel or aluminium panels, conventional brickwork, stone cladding etc., the choice depends upon the user.
-Generally, an Engineer prefers insulated steel panels because of their structural stability.
+4. Construction of walls on all sides: Building the walls is the final step in the construction of a PEB.
+Usually, for a PEB, the walls are built with a different range of materials, like granite, fibre cement insulated panels, insulated steel or aluminium panels, conventional brickwork, stone cladding, etc., the choice depends on the user.
+Generally, an engineer prefers insulated steel panels because of their structural stability.